Teckk2/hydeout/_posts/2018-01-10-Infosec-Interview_Questions_Part-2.md

   * ARP spoofing can enable malicious parties to intercept, modify or even stop data in-transit.
 ARP spoofing attacks can only occur on local area networks that utilize the Address Resolution Protocol.

 <p Class="message">
-  <font color="Black">Question 3</font> – Answer true or false and explain your answer: Does Google 2-step verification protect user from session hijacking?
+  <font color="Black">Question 3</font> – Answer true or false and explain your answer: Does Web-loggin 2-step verification protect user from session hijacking?
 </p>

-<br>**Ans**:- No, because an Attackers can use XSS to get your browser cookie (the one that Google sets) and inject it into their request for Google.
+<br>**Ans**:- No, because an Attackers can use XSS to get your browser cookie and inject it into their request for that site.
 Still, if that doesn't happen, malware can do whatever it wants while you are logged in.

 <p Class="message">
   <font color="Black">Question 4</font> – what is stream cipher?